pavithra1208/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+a list of fav things:
+- 🐶
+- 🌈
+- 👶

+In order, these are my fave color:
+1.white
+2.black